ruoyuwang1995nya/VoltCraft/README.md

 ## 1. Overview
-VoltCraft adopts the versatile workflow design of the APEX package for alloy property simulation.
-By extension of the functionality modules which incorporate our know-how in AI-driven battery simulation, easy automation of complex simulation workflow, especially those for **solid state** electrolyte, such as elastic modulus, diffusion coefficient, can be realized.
+VoltCraft reorients the versatile workflow design of the APEX package to battery property simulation, with particular emphasis on **solid electrolyte**.
+By incorporating our extensive know-how in battery simulation, automation of complex workflow, such as the calculation of elastic modulus, diffusion coefficient and ionic conductivity, can be conveniently realized.

 Below is a schematic showing the basic structure of VoltCraft package.
  <div>